My last visit to St. Peter’s Basilica in Vatican City

 Few months ago, I went to St. Peter’s Basilica with my father.
 Since we come from a very strict Catholic family, this obligation is duly renewed once in a while as it is the holiest site of Catholicism.
-Something different went on this time: we reached the Basilica at 1 pm and there were plenty of people queueing everywhere.
+Something different went on this time: we reached Vatican City at 1 pm and there were plenty of people queueing at St. Peter’s Basilica.
 There were more than 6 long lines long down the street.

 There was a main queue and 5 branches.
 We unconsciously took the main one but later I realized that it had been a bad idea because it went on absorbing the side-lines as well.
 Since there was nobody to guide the public, the queues were springing up everywhere.
 This is the reason why the main one went so slowly and the people who came after us found themselves ahead of us.
 Let’s not even mention the ones who plugged into the line like everything was ok.